 Deconcentration and Other Policies that Govern Eligibility, Selection, and Admissions

 VIHA has reviewed relevant data from the Territory’s Consolidated Plan and Housing Demand Study, our Public Housing and Housing Choice waiting lists, as well as our current residents to determine the level of deconcentration needed to balance the income levels in our portfolio.
-As a result, VIHA has determined that a long-term approach must be employed to achieve an appropriate level on income distribution in its developments.
-VIHA believes deconcentration will be achieved as we implement our Portfolio Repositioning strategy.
+As a result, VIHA has determined that a long-term approach must be employed to achieve an appropriate level of income distribution in its developments.
+VIHA believes deconcentration will be achieved as we implement our Portfolio Repositioning Strategy.
 The plan requires a significant redevelopment and/or rehabilitation of the entire public housing inventory.
 Deconcentration will result through the screening process in the new developments, which will occur during the next five (5) to ten (10) years.
-The following waiting list data for St. Thomas shows that 84% of families have extremely low income.
-Similarly, the waiting list data for St. Croix shows that 73% of families have extremely low income.
+The following waiting list data for St. Thomas shows that 82% of families have extremely low income.
+Similarly, the waiting list data for St. Croix shows that 79% of families have extremely low income.
 Thus, deconcentration is unattainable without redevelopment.

 Combined Housing Needs of Families on the Waiting List